CLAN HRÓÐVITNIRBUR'S STANDARDS OF COMMUNITY BEHAVIOR

 Conflict Management

-Despite all the effort, rigor, and adherence to community rules of etiquette, no system is immune from conflict.
-Miscommunications, misunderstandings, and simple human error are inevitable, leading to friction between individuals, households, and potentially the entire community.
-We are a diverse group with varying orientations, practices, and values, but one thing must remain constant: this community is an extended family.
-We are bound by mutual respect for each other’s ideologies, traditions, and values.
-To disregard that bond is to destabilize the very foundation that supports us.
+Despite the rigor, diligence, and strict adherence to the established codes of etiquette and community norms, no system is completely immune from conflict.
+Miscommunications, misinterpretations, and simple human error are inevitable, regardless of an individual’s intentions or experience.
+Differences in perspective, personal history, or practice can ignite friction between members, between households, and, if left unaddressed, within the community as a whole.
+We are a collective of diverse orientations, practices, and values, yet one truth must remain immutable: this community is an extended family.
+Our cohesion depends upon mutual respect for each member’s ideologies, traditions, and moral frameworks.
+To disregard or diminish this bond is to strike at the very foundation that sustains us, risking instability and distrust that can ripple outward in unforeseen and damaging ways.